 The KPX was established as a separate entity under the Electric Business Act for the operation of the electricity market and electric power system.
 It is engaged in the establishment and operation of the electricity market, electricity trading, calculation of the volume of electric power traded and operation of the electric power system.

-The Electric Business Act also regulates the structure and functions of the wholesale electricity market (please refer to Section 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry for the URL to the English translation of the Electric Business Act).
+The Electric Business Act also regulates the structure and functions of the wholesale electricity market (See 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry for the URL to the English translation of the Electric Business Act).

 As noted above, an operator of the electricity generation business and an operator of the electric sales business must carry out electricity transactions in the electricity market in accordance with the electricity market operational rules.
 A subsidiary of KEPCO engaged in the operation of the electricity generation business and a private operator of the electricity generation business is in charge of electricity generation in accordance with the power supply instructions of the KPX, and the KPX, taking a neutral position, is in charge of the electricity market and the operation of the power system (including determination of the electric power sales price).
 KEPCO is in charge of supplying electricity to consumers by purchasing electric power at the price determined by the electricity market.